 Espresso: The Art of Concentration and Technical Perfection

 In the world of coffee, espresso is like Formula 1.
-It requires precision down to the gram, the second, and the degree Celsius.
-Although drinking a "shot" in a cafe takes only a dozen or so seconds, behind those 30 milliliters of liquid stands complex physics, advanced engineering, and hundreds of hours of barista training.
+It requires precision to the gram, second, and degree Celsius.
+Although drinking a "shot" in a cafe takes about a dozen seconds, behind those 30 milliliters of liquid lies complex physics, advanced engineering, and hundreds of hours of barista training.

-For some, it's just a quick shot of caffeine; for others, it's the purest form of tasting the bean.
-What exactly is a perfect espresso and how do you recognize it?
+For some, it is just a quick caffeine boost; for others – the purest form of tasting the bean.
+What exactly is a perfect espresso and how to recognize it?

 Quick Guide: Espresso Parameters